rmeloamaro/docs/docs/learning/solutions/index.md

 home: true
 title: Runbook Automation Solutions
 heroText:  Automation Solutions for Ops
+description: Practical Rundeck automation solutions and implementation guides.
+Learn how to automate IT operations, incident response, security tasks, and cloud resource management.
 tagline: See how Automation can transform your operations and streamline processes.
 //heroImage: /assets/img/pd-background.png
 bgImage: /assets/img/pd-background.png